 Hand fractures (or a “broken hand”) can involve either:

-Metacarpal bones: the 5 bones in the palm of the hand (above image)
+Metacarpal bones: the 5 bones in the palm of the hand (as shown broken in the image above)

 Phalanges: the 14 bones within the fingers – two in the thumb, three in each other finger